 Biosimilars

-Though there has been much talk about the promise of biosimilars in recent years, they largely haven’t lived up to the hype in terms of reducing healthcare costs and introducing some much-needed competition in the biopharma industry.
-Still, the FDA has continued to approve new biosimilars in multiple drug classes – from insulins to arthritis drugs.
+Despite much talk about their potential, biosimilars have not yet reduced healthcare costs or spurred the expected competition in the biopharma industry.
+Still, the FDA continues to approve new biosimilars across multiple drug classes — from insulins to arthritis drugs.

 There is a wide range of topics covered on our biosimilars webinars page from testing immunogenicity of biosimilar drugs and assessing the efficacy of biosimilars in clinical trials, to conducting safety assessments of biosimilars and meeting FDA guidelines.